The sounds of English and the International Phonetic Alphabet

 - Two English words which use the sound.
 The underline shows where the sound is heard.

-- The links labeled Amer and Brit play sound recordings (Flash is required) where the words are pronounced in American and British English.
+- The links labeled AM and BR play sound recordings where the words are pronounced in American and British English.
 The British version is given only where it is very different from the American version.

 To print the chart, use the printable PDF version.

 ||call, four||AM BR||4 5|

 ||pure, tourist||AM BR||7|